Claude Code

 ```

-You should see `etoro-api-docs` in the list of available MCP servers.
+You should see `etoro-public-api` in the list of available MCP servers.

 ## Usage

-Once configured, you can ask Claude Code questions about the eToro API directly from your terminal.
+Once configured, you can ask Claude Code questions about the eToro Public API directly from your terminal.

 **Examples:**